Data Protection Information

 7. YouTube

-We embed components (videos) of the video hosting service “YouTube” of the company Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter “Google”) in our websites.
+We integrate components (videos) from the video portal YouTube of the company Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (hereinafter: "Google") on our websites.
 The implementation is based on Art.
-6 (1) lit. f GDPR; our legitimate interest in this case is the smooth integration of the videos and the attractive design of our website.
+6 Abs.
+1 S. 1 lit. f GDPR, with our interest being the smooth integration of the videos and the appealing design of our website.

-In part, information is transmitted to the parent company Google Inc., headquartered in the USA, to other Google-companies and external partners of Google, each of which may be located outside the European Union.
-Google utilizes standard contractual clauses approved by the European Commission and relies on the European Commission's adequacy decisions about certain countries.
+Information is sometimes transmitted to the parent company Google Inc., based in the USA, to other Google companies, and to external partners of Google, which may be located outside the European Union.
+Google uses standard contractual clauses approved by the European Commission and relies on adequacy decisions issued by the European Commission regarding certain countries.

-Further information on data protection in connection with YouTube can be found in Google’s privacy policy at https://policies.google.com/privacy.
+For more information on data protection in connection with YouTube, please refer to Google's privacy policy at https://policies.google.com/privacy/.

 8. Rights of the Data Subject

-• pursuant to Art.
-7(3) GDPR, to withdraw your consent at any time.
-This means that we may not continue the data processing based on this consent in the future;
+• According to Article 7(3) of the GDPR, withdraw your consent at any time.
+This means that we may no longer continue processing the data based on that consent in the future;

-• pursuant to Art.
-15 GDPR, to obtain access to your personal data processed by us.
-In particular, you may request information about the purposes of the processing, the categories of personal data concerned, the categories of recipients to whom the personal data have been or will be disclosed, and the envisaged period for which the data will be stored.
-Moreover, you have the right to request rectification, erasure, or restriction of processing, to object to processing, the right to lodge a complaint, and to obtain information about the source of your data if they were not collected by us as well as about the existence of automated decision-making, including profiling, and, if applicable, meaningful information about the details involved;
+• According to Article 15 of the GDPR, request information about your personal data processed by us.
+In particular, you can request information about the purposes of processing, the category of personal data, the categories of recipients to whom your data has been disclosed or will be disclosed, the planned storage duration, the existence of the right to rectification, erasure, restriction of processing, or objection, the existence of a right to lodge a complaint, the origin of your data, if not collected by us, as well as the existence of automated decision-making including profiling and, if applicable, meaningful information about its details;

-• pursuant to Art.
-16 GDPR, to obtain without undue delay the rectification of inaccurate data or the completion of your personal data stored by us;
+• According to Article 16 of the GDPR, request the immediate rectification of inaccurate or completion of your personal data stored with us;

-• pursuant to Art.
-17 GDPR, to obtain the erasure of personal data stored by us unless processing is necessary to exercise the right of freedom of expression and information, to comply with a legal obligation, for reasons of public interest, or to establish, exercise or defend legal claims;
+• According to Article 17 of the GDPR, request the erasure of your personal data stored with us, unless processing is necessary for exercising the right to freedom of expression and information, for compliance with a legal obligation, for reasons of public interest, or for the establishment, exercise, or defense of legal claims;

-• pursuant to Art.
-18 GDPR, to obtain restriction of processing of your personal data if you contest the accuracy of the data, the processing is unlawful but you oppose the erasure of the personal data, or if we no longer need the personal data while you still require it for establishing, exercising or defending legal claims, or if you have filed an objection to the processing pursuant to Art.
-21 GDPR;
+• According to Article 18 of the GDPR, request the restriction of processing of your personal data, as long as you contest the accuracy of the data, processing is unlawful, but you oppose erasure, and we no longer need the data, but you need it for the establishment, exercise, or defense of legal claims or you have objected to processing according to Article 21 of the GDPR;

-• pursuant to Art.
-20 GDPR, to receive your personal data that you have provided to us, in a structured, commonly used and machine-readable format or to demand the transfer of those data to another controller and
+• According to Article 20 of the GDPR, receive your personal data provided to us in a structured, commonly used, and machine-readable format or request the transfer to another controller;

-• pursuant to Art.
-77 GDPR, the right to lodge a complaint with a supervisory authority.
-Generally, you may contact the supervisory authority of your usual residence, place of work or the registered offices of our organization.
+• According to Article 77 of the GDPR, lodge a complaint with a supervisory authority.
+In general, you can contact the supervisory authority of your usual residence or workplace or our association's registered office for this purpose.

-Information on your right to object pursuant to Art.
-21 GDP
+Information about your right to object under Article 21 of the GDPR

-If you file an objection, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for processing that override your interests, rights and freedoms, or unless the processing serves the establishment, exercise or defense of legal claims.
+If you object, we will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing that override your interests, rights, and freedoms, or the processing is necessary for the establishment, exercise, or defense of legal claims.

-If your objection is directed against the processing of data for the purpose of direct advertising, we will stop the processing immediately.
-In this case, citing a special situation is not necessary.
-This includes profiling to the extent that it is related to such direct advertising.
+If your objection is directed against the processing of data for direct marketing purposes, we will cease processing immediately.
+In this case, it is not necessary to specify a particular situation.
+This also applies to profiling insofar as it is related to such direct marketing.

-If you would like to assert your right to object, simply send an email to datenschutzkoordination@zv.fraunhofer.de.
+If you wish to exercise your right to object, it is sufficient to send an email to datenschutzkoordination@zv.fraunhofer.de.

 9. Data Security